TERMINL-SOCHI/Glacier-Calculator/About-Siku.md

 ### File Extension

-Siku source files use `.siku` — `.siku` is not a real file extension, and VS Code (and GitHub) just treat them as text files
+Siku source files use `.siku` — `.siku` is not a real file extension, and VS Code (along with GitHub) just treat them as text files

 <hr>